 The collection is arranged as 5 series: Series 1: Correspondence, 1895-1996 (Boxes 1-23; 22.6 linear feet) Series 2: Customer Files, 1912-1946 (Boxes 23-24; 0.8 linear feet) Series 3: Art-Related Files, circa 1876, 1890s-1947 (Box 24; 7 folders) Series 4: Financial Records, 1911-1962, 1991 (Boxes 24-25; 1.8 linear feet) Series 5: Printed Materials, circa 1904-1990 (Boxes 25-26; 0.4 linear feet)

 Access Note / Rights:

-Vose Galleries of Boston records, circa 1876, 1890s-1996, bulk 1920s-1930s.
+Vose Galleries of Boston records, circa 1876, bulk 1920-1940.
 Archives of American Art, Smithsonian Institution.

-Portions of the collection and material lent for microfilming on reels B1, 2380, 4593-4594, and 4909 available for use at the Archives of American Art offices and through interlibrary loan.
+Portions of the collection and material lent for microfilming are available on 35mm microfilm reels B1, 2380, 3936-3940, 4593-4594, and 4909 at the Archives of American Art offices and through interlibrary loan.
 Researchers should note that the arrangement of the collection as described in this finding aid does not reflect the order of the collection on microfilm.

-Reels 3936-3940: Authorization to publish, quote or reproduce must be obtaiend from an officer of the Vose Galleries.
+Reels 3936-3940: Authorization to publish, quote or reproduce requires written permission from an officer of the Vose Galleries.
 Contact Reference Services for more information.

 Archives of American Art, Smithsonian Institution, 750 9th St. NW, Washington, D.C.
 20001